Integrating LLM in Agent-Based Social Simulation: Opportunities and Challenges: LLMs in Simulating Human Behavior: Capabilities and Cognitive Limitations

-Because LLMs are trained on large-scale human-generated data, they inevitably inherit societal biases embedded in those texts.
-These include gender, racial, and cultural stereotypes.
-Studies have shown that LLMs reproduce associations consistent with biased representations: for instance, associating certain professions with male pronouns or producing racially skewed descriptions of criminal behavior\citep{Santurkar2025StereotypeBiases}.
-In addition, structural imbalances in data availability mean that voices from underrepresented linguistic or social groups are poorly modeled, resulting in inequitable performance across different populations \citep{Kotek2024ProtectedBias}.
+Because LLMs are trained on large-scale human-generated data, they inevitably inherit and can perpetuate societal biases embedded in those texts.
+These include explicit and implicit stereotypes related to race, gender, religion, and culture.
+Studies have shown that LLMs reproduce associations consistent with biased representations: for instance, associating certain professions with male pronouns or producing racially skewed descriptions of criminal behavior \cite{Santurkar2025StereotypeBiases}.
+In addition, structural imbalances in data availability mean that voices from underrepresented linguistic or social groups are poorly modeled, resulting in inequitable performance across different populations \cite{Kotek2024ProtectedBias}.
+This "black-box" inheritance of bias persists despite instruction tuning, and differences between model versions can lead to inconsistent user experiences and hidden harms in downstream applications \cite{gallegos2024bias}.